Mashiach's First Letter through the Shliach Rav Sha'ul to the Assembly at Kórinthos

 the head of every man is Mashiach; and

-the head of the woman(gunaikos) is the man; and
+the head of a wife (gunaikos) is her husband; and

 the head of Mashiach is Elohim (אלהים).

-11:7 For a man indeed ought not to veil (katakalupto) his head, forasmuch as he is the image and glory of Elohim (אלהים): but the woman (gunaikos) is the glory of the man.
+11:7 For a man indeed ought not to veil (katakalupto) his head, forasmuch as he is the image and glory of Elohim (אלהים): but the woman (gune) is the glory of the man.
 Shemot 34:34

 11:13 Judge in yourselves: